cybertraining-dsc/fa20-523-316/project/project.md

   By using Pandas:
     Used to extract the data and clean the tweets.
     Seaborn and Matlab, used to represent the status of elections in the graphs.

+### 5.1 Removing Noise from Data:

+To increase accuracy of our analysis, the next step is to remove noise from our dataset.
+Presence of spam on Twitter is a well known phenomenon.
+Although Twitter tries hard to idntify and remove automated accounts, not everything are easily identifiable.
+In order to identify and remove spam present in our dataset, we removed tweets belonigng to accounts having abnormally high tweet rates.
+We have also filted our dataset by replaced the existing words with keywords and assigned the tweet id.

 ## 6. Technologies used:

 Python, Jupyter notebook or collab, Pandas, Scikit-learn, wget